carpentries/lesson-development-training/episodes/07-infrastructure.md

 that the Workbench needs in order to build a lesson site.
 There are currently two templates to choose between:

-1. [An RMarkdown template][rmd-template], best suited to lessons that will include a lot of R source code.
+1. [A Markdown template][md-template]
-2. [A Markdown template][md-template], the simpler choice for all other lessons.
+2. [An RMarkdown template][rmd-template], best suited to lessons that will include R source code that will generate output.

 **One member of each participating lesson team** should choose one of these templates, following the link above and completing the configuration as follows: